-Defines the currency symbol used by columns that are configured as Currency numeric type.
+Default value <blank></blank> Description Defines the currency symbol used by columns that are configured as Currency numeric type.
 If left blank, the currency symbol for the current locale is used.
+The Numeric Type is defined in the column properties

 The Numeric Type is defined in the column properties.
-Currently, this symbol is only used by file group display columns.